stephenslab/dsc-wiki/src/first_course/Debug_Tips.md

 ## More output info

 The run-time information are kept in greater when running DSC with verbosity level greater than `2`.
-Though typically unnecessary, if you still cannot fix issues at this point it may help re-running benchmark with `-v 4` and look into the screen output (or, redirect them to a file) for more run-time information to help performing diagnostics
+Though typically unnecessary, if you still cannot fix issues at this point it may help re-running benchmark with `-v 4` and look into the screen output (or, redirect them to a file) for more run-time information to help performing diagnostics.